► Mercedes-Benz X-Class pick-up

-Look what's testing in the wilds of Scandinavia: it's the new 2018 Mercedes-Benz X-class pick-up truck, undergoing cold-weather endurance trials to make sure it'll start first time when the temperatures plummets.
+Look what's testing in the wilds of Scandinavia: it's the new, longer-wheelbase, stretched 2020 Mercedes-Benz X-Class pick-up truck, undergoing cold-weather endurance trials to make sure it'll start first time when the temperature plummets.

-Our spies caught the new X near the industry's icy test centre in Arjeplog, northern Sweden - and it's clear to see the disuise is slowly peeling away.
+Read on for our earlier spyshots and news as we charted the development of the X-Class pick-up, from first rumour to final production truck.
+We caught the new X near the industry's icy test centre in Arjeplog, northern Sweden - when it was clear to see the disuise slowly peeling away.

 Note the distinctive, Merc-style DRL front-light graphic, now visible, and it's obvious the family face will be used to distinguish the X-class from its Nissan Navara parentage.

-Well remembered.
-Merc's commercial vehicles wing showed off the X-class concept cars in autumn 2016 - with a brace of overstyled lifestyle utes, one family-friendly road warrior and a tougher, gruntier heavy-duty scrambler (below).
+Merc's commercial vehicles wing showed off the X-Class concept cars in autumn 2016 - with a brace of overstyled lifestyle utes, one family-friendly road warrior and a tougher, gruntier heavy-duty scrambler (below).

-Now it's busy turning them into production reality, hence the concerted winter-testing efforts in Sweden.
+Now it's busy turning the extended family into production reality, hence the concerted winter-testing efforts in Sweden.

-We expect to see the finished items in the third quarter of 2017, before UK sales kick off in 2018.
+The first production vehicles were launched in the third quarter of 2017, before UK sales began in 2018.

 It's based on the tough underpinnings of the Navara from Daimler's partner Nissan, although it will be paired with more familiar Merc engines.